X16Community/x16-docs/X16 Reference - 04 - BASIC.md

 **TYPE: Command**
 **FORMAT: VERIFY ["&lt;file name&gt;"][,&lt;device&gt;]**

-**Action:** The `VERIFY` command ise used, in direct or program mode, to compare the contents of a BASIC program file on disk with the program currently in memory.  `VERIFY` is normally used right after a [SAVE](#save), to make sure that the program was stored correctly on disk.
+**Action:** The `VERIFY` command is used, in direct or program mode, to compare the contents of a BASIC program file on disk with the program currently in memory.  `VERIFY` is normally used right after a [SAVE](#save), to make sure that the program was stored correctly on disk.

 If the &lt;device&gt; number is left out, the program is assumed to be on the first disk device, which is device #8.
 If any differences in program text are found, the BASIC error message `?VERIFY ERROR` is displayed.